r-agni/ethglobalsf/README.md

 A more detailed description of Salus can be found in the draft of the [Salus Whitepaper](https://github.com/user-attachments/files/17450344/Salus_whitepaper.1.pdf)

 ## Tech Stack
+- Encrypting the data, running the computation, and decrytpting the data: LIT TEE
+- User authentication and wallet for cashbacks and rewards: Privy.io
+- Backend: Typescript, Node.js, Express
+- Frontend: React

 ## Getting Started